 The high consumption of animal products is one of the main causes of widespread lifestyle diseases such as obesity, diabetes, and cardiovascular disease.
 A varied and balanced plant-based diet can help minimise the risk of developing these diseases.
 In its position paper on the subject, the Academy of Nutrition and Dietetics writes that a well-planned vegan (as well as vegetarian) diet is suitable for all phases of life, including pregnancy, infancy, childhood, and adolescence.

-Furthermore, a plant-based diet reduces the risks of foodborne illness from salmonella and other bacteria, as well as exposure to environmental toxins.
+Furthermore, a plant-based diet reduces the risks of foodborne illnesses from salmonella and other bacteria, as well as exposure to environmental toxins.

 Important nutrients in a vegan diet